jump-dev/MathOptInterface.jl/docs/src/index.md

 new problem formats, and lacks support for conic problems.

-More recently, considerable work has been put into developing the OSiL format.[^4] In developing their format, its authors idenfied many of the challenges an limitations of previous formats and attempted to overcome them.
+More recently, considerable work has been put into developing the OSiL format.[^4] In developing OSiL, Fourer et al. idenfied many of the challenges and limitations of previous formats and attempted to overcome them.
 In particular, they choose to use XML as the basis for their format.
 This removed the burden of writing custom readers and writers for each programming language that wished to